 What if I get seasick?

+If you’re prone to seasickness, it’s advisable to take something before you go.
 Check with a chemist.
-As “Evolution” is a catamaran, it’s more stable in rough weather than monohulls.
-We do sell seasickness pills on board the boat, but please remember, tablets are a preventative, not a cure, so take them just before we depart.
+As Evolution is a catamaran, it’s more stable in rough weather than monohulls.
+We do sell seasickness pills on board the boat, but please remember, tablets are a preventative, not a cure, so take them before we depart.

-Will the water be cold?
+Will the water be cold on the Reef?